brunogusta/entria-challenge-MyMenu/README.md

 JWT_KEY=awesome_secret_key

 ```

+**Note**: The backend uses MongoDB as a database, you must have it installed or use MongoDB Atlas for proper operation.

 Start the server with **yarn start** or **npm start**.

 In the mobile folder, after you have installed the dependencies you will need to change the ip in the **src/service/api.js** folder to the local ip of your machine.